Introduction

 GumGum, a media company based in the US, came up with a creative approach to reach out to the fast-food giant McDonald’s.
 The company designed 100 burger kits and sent them to the executives at both McDonald’s and its media agencies.
 The box also contained a fast-food receipt that had the names of each individual on it.

-In addition, GumGum used much of McDonald’s BigMac ingredients to explain different features of their technology.
+In addition, GumGum used much of McDonald’s BigMac ingredients to explain the different features of their technology.
 They then shared the pitch with a wider social media audience and selected key decision-makers by tagging them on their individual accounts.
 This resulted in them bagging a meeting with the key stakeholders at McDonald’s.

 This is the perfect example of how you can grab people’s attention on social media and stand out from the crowd.
 It was unique, thought-out, and well-organized, providing all of the required ingredients for success.